Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Make the most of your citrus with these three simple methods for zesting.

-While holding the Microplane, rock the lime back and forth over the grater to finely zest.
+While holding the Microplane, rock the fruit back and forth over the grater to finely zest.

-Press a hand zester down into the citrus and move in a circular motion as if you are peeling the lemon.
+Press a hand zester down into the citrus and move in a circular motion as if you are peeling a lemon.

 How to Zest with a Knife